Chart Color Schemes

 Population

-As of Nov 2025, the Glen Iris (Vic.) statistical area (Lv2) has an estimated population of around 27,786.
-This reflects a growth of 1,655 people since the 2021 Census, which reported a population of 26,131.
-The increase is inferred from AreaSearch's estimate of 27,462 residents following examination of ABS' ERP data release in June 2024 and an additional 551 validated new addresses since the Census date.
-This results in a density ratio of 3,376 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 88.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Glen Iris (Vic.) is estimated at around 27,874.
+This reflects an increase of 1,743 people since the 2021 Census, which reported a population of 26,131.
+The change is inferred from the resident population of 27,462, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 578 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,386 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 88.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation for areas not covered by the first data set.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-With these trends, the Glen Iris (Vic.)
-(SA2) is expected to expand by 1,038 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward, lower quartile growth of national statistical areas is anticipated, with the area expected to expand by 1,069 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.6% in total over the 17 years.

 Frequently Asked Questions - Population